 Like many cities around the world, Melbourne has a free walking tour.
 The free tour of Melbourne runs every day at 10.30 am and 2.30 pm lasting around 3 hours.
 We have found the free walking tours worldwide are amazing as the guides work off tips.

 While the tip is appreciated it is not mandatory.
 You will find the guides really put in and go the extra mile to entertain, they work hard for the tips on this Melbourne city tour.
 The Melbourne free walking tour leaves from the statue of Sir Redmond Barry in front of the State Library of Victoria.

 Discover more of Victoria: 11 fun-filled day trips from Melbourne you have to do!

 Free things to do in the city of Melbourne: Have a BBQ!

 Free bbq Melbourne?
 Yes, please!
 Free BBQs are located all around the city for you to throw a snag, chop or even a dim sim on the BBQ.
 Grab some bread and coleslaw, chuck a snag in some bread, add sauce and away you go!
 Two of the best sports in Melbourne for a bbq are Birrarung Marr and Docklands Park.
 Birrarung Marr is an amazing spot to get your bbq Melbourne on with the city skyline view rising straight up above you.

-The free BBQs on the north bank of the Yarra offers great views of the city and the Botanical Gardens.
+The free BBQs on the north bank of the Yarra offer great views of the city and the Botanical Gardens.
 The Docklands Park at Victoria Harbour features public art and the play journey interactive playground to keep the kids busy.
 We suggest catching the city tram to Docklands/Harbour Town to go ice skating, shopping or viewing the city from the Melbourne Star.
 Afterwards, have a bbq…what is more Australian than that?